By Miles Malleson

 MAYA CANTU, THEATER HISTORIAN AND DRAMATURG

 Maya Cantu is a theater historian, scholar, and Dramaturgical Advisor for the Mint.
-Maya currently serves on the Drama Faculty of Bennington College is the author of the book, American Cinderellas on the Broadway Musical Stage: Imagining the Working Girl from Irene to Gypsy.
+Maya currently serves on the Drama Faculty of Bennington College and is the author of the book, American Cinderellas on the Broadway Musical Stage: Imagining the Working Girl from Irene to Gypsy.
 Her discussion will focus on the life and work of Miles Malleson.

 “IT’S VERY DIFFICULT TO KEEP ON SAYING NO, ISN’T IT?”: SEX AND BRITISH MODERNISM